Wowza CEO David Stubenvoll Named Finalist in Entrepreneur of the Year AwardsMay 23, 2019

-With David Stubenvoll leading the way, Wowza’s product profile has expanded through the years to include solutions at every step of the video delivery workflow, including cloud-based services and encoding hardware.
+With David Stubenvoll leading the way, Wowza’s product profile has expanded through the years to include solutions at every step of the video delivery workflow.

 As CEO, Dave inspires creativity and innovation with the Lean Startup methodology.
 This means quickly testing all efforts and either accelerating, adjusting, or abandoning based on results.
 Encouraging outsider perspectives is also key.

 Live-streaming technology is anybody’s for the taking.
 From virtual doctor visits to augmented reality, we can’t begin to predict how it will be used next.

 Dave keeps up in this rapidly evolving industry by sinking money into high-performing assets, both within the company and on the market.
 Today, Wowza is investing in technology, sales talent, a Professional Services program, and expanding reach into market segments.